FuelLabs/sway-libs/docs/book/src/bytecode/index.md

         .ptr()
         .copy_bytes_to(bytecode_slice.ptr(), not_mutable_bytecode.len());
     let mut bytecode_vec = Vec::from(bytecode_slice);
-    // You may not used `bytecode_vec` in your computation and verification function calls }
+    // You may now use `bytecode_vec` in your computation and verification function calls }
 ```